firesharkstudios/butterfly-server/README.md

 // Create an EmbedIO web server to use as the implementation for our ChannelServer and WebApiServer var embedIOWebServer = new Unosquare.Labs.EmbedIO.WebServer("http://localhost:8080/"));

-// Create a channelServer (allows the server to push data to client) var channelServer = new EmbedIOChannelServer(embedIOWebServer);
+// Create a channelServer allowing the server to push data to clients var channelServer = new EmbedIOChannelServer(embedIOWebServer);

 // Create a webApiServer (allows the server to receive RESTful API requests)